-Floods and snowstorms may have widespread impacts, as Hungarian cities and villages are not as well equipped as those in Canada to deal with severe weather.
+Floods and snowstorms may have widespread impacts, as Hungarian cities and villages may not be well equipped to deal with severe weather.

-Every year, flooding occurs in the northeast region of Hungary, along the watershed of the upper Tisza River, causing severe damage to housing and displacing families.
+Every year, flooding occurs in the spring in the northeast region of Hungary, along the watershed of the upper Tisza River, causing severe damage to housing and displacing families.
 Hungary experienced severe flooding along the Danube River in early June 2013.

 During snowstorms, parts of the country may close down and be isolated for several days.

 Exercise caution, monitor local media and follow the advice of local authorities.